Henry Templer Alexander: Military career

 On 27 August 1931, having attended the Royal Military College, Sandhurst, Alexander was commissioned into the Cameronians (Scottish Rifles) as a second lieutenant.
 He was promoted in 1934 as a lieutenant.
 In 1939, he was promoted to the rank of Captain.
 He then served as an instructor at the Royal Military College, Sandhurst for two years.
 Between 1939 and 1945, he saw action in the Second World War in North Africa, Italy, India, Burma, and North West Europe.
 He was promoted Major in 1943 and Commanding Officer, 2 Battalion, Cameronians (Scottish Rifles) in Italy in 1944.
 He has also served as Chief Instructor, School of Combined Operations, 1946–1947 and General Staff Officer 1 first at Hong Kong, 1948–1950, then at Camberley, Surrey.

-Alexander became a Colonel in 1954 and was appointed Commanding Officer, 1 Battalion, Cameronians (Scottish Rifles) between 1954 and 1955 and he also commanded 26 Gurkha Infantry Brigade between 1955 and 1957.
+Alexander became a Colonel in 1954 and was appointed Commanding Officer, 1 Battalion, Cameronians (Scottish Rifles) between 1954 and 1955 and he also commanded 26th Gurkha Infantry Brigade in Malaya between 1955 and 1957.
 Between 1958 and 1960, he served as Senior Instructor, Staff College, Camberley, Surrey, Brigade General Staff, Department of the Chief of the Imperial General Staff, War Office and at the Imperial Defence College.

 Between 1960 and 1961, he worked with the Ghana Armed Forces as Chief of Defence Staff.
 During that period, he commanded the Ghanaian contingent of Operation des Nations Unies au Congo, the UN force in the newly independent Congo.
 Upon the initial Congolese request for assistance, before the approval for deployment of UN forces, Alexander flew into Leopoldville with a single Ghanaian platoon.
 The Ghanaian troops were subsequently 're-hatted' as UN forces rather than under bilateral terms, and augmented.

+In 1961 the remaining British Army personnel left Ghana and Major-General Stephen Otu succeeded Alexander.

-From 1962 until his retirement he served as Chief of Staff of Northern Command.
+From 1962 until his retirement Alexander served as Chief of Staff of Northern Command.